Binary Iterative Hard Thresholding Converges with Optimal Number of Measurements for 1-Bit Compressed Sensing: Preliminaries

 Throughout this work, the unknown signals, \( \Vec{x} \in \SparseRealSubspace{k}{n} \), are assume to have unit norm since information about the norm is lost due to the binarization of the responses.
 (For interested readers, see \cite{knudson2016one} for techniques, e.g., dithering, to reconstruct the signal's norm in 1-bit compressed sensing.)
 Given $\MeasMat$ and $\Vec{b}$, the goal of 1-bit compressed sensing is to recover $\Vec{x}$ as accurately as possible.
 We measure the accuracy of reconstruction by the metric $ \DistS{\cdot}{\cdot}.$

-The binary iterative hard thresholding (BIHT) reconstruction algorithm, proposed by \cite{jacques2013robust}, comprises two iterative steps: \begin{EnumerateInline} \item a gradient descent step, which finds a non-sparse approximation, \( \Vec{\tilde{x}} \in \R^{n} \), followed by \item a projection by \( \Vec{\tilde{x}} \mapsto \Vec{\hat{x}} = \Threshold{k}(\Vec{\tilde{x}}) \) into the space of \( k \)-sparse, real-valued vectors. \end{EnumerateInline} As shown by \cite{jacques2013robust}, the gradient step, \ref{enum:biht-alg:step:1}, aims to minimize the objective function
+The binary iterative hard thresholding (BIHT) reconstruction algorithm, proposed by \cite{JLBB13}, comprises two iterative steps: \begin{EnumerateInline} \item a subgradient descent step, which finds a non-sparse approximation, \( \Vec{\tilde{x}} \in \R^{n} \), followed by \item a projection by \( \Vec{\tilde{x}} \mapsto \Vec{\hat{x}} = \Threshold{k}(\Vec{\tilde{x}}) \) into the space of \( k \)-sparse, real-valued vectors. \end{EnumerateInline} As shown by \cite{JLBB13}, the subgradient step, \ref{enum:biht-alg:step:1}, aims to minimize the objective function